Meet the official requirements

 In Hong Kong, a company secretary and a designated representative serve different roles.
 A company secretary is a mandatory position responsible for legal compliance, record-keeping, and corporate governance.
 In contrast, a designated representative assists with the company’s significant controllers register for law enforcement purposes and can be a shareholder, director, employee, or a qualified professional.
 Some service providers may charge extra fees for acting as a designated representative.

-Established in 2003, Shen LaRoche Corporate Services (HK) Limited (“SLCS”) is a Hong Kong-incorporated accounting and corporate services firm, specializing in assisting businesses with company formation in HK and ongoing compliance needs.
+Established in 2003, Shen LaRoche Corporate Services (HK) Limited (“SLCS”) is a Hong Kong-incorporated firm offering accounting and corporate advisory support.
+We assist businesses looking to set up in Hong Kong and help them stay aligned with ongoing compliance requirements.

 Copyright 2024, All Rights Reserved.
 Shen LaRoche Corporate Services (HK)